 Say no to hero worship

 Going back to the first point people are people, George Soros is a person.
-Talk normally, don’t suck up to investors, be yourself and be polite/ respectful or who they are but don’t hero worship, no one likes that and it’s an immediate turnoff, it also implies weakness.
+Talk normally, don’t suck up to investors, be yourself and be respectful but don’t hero worship, no one likes that, and it’s an immediate turnoff, it also implies weakness.

 Friendly final advice